yy140/Office-Management/README.md

 ```

 ```
-As a staff member
+As an office manager
-So that my staff can coordinate meetings
+So that staff can coordinate meetings
-I would like to add a meeting room to my office
+I would like to add a meeting room to the office
 ```

 ```
-As a staff member
+As an office manager
-So that my staff can coordinate meetings
+So that I can manage meeting rooms
-I would like to list all the meeting rooms in my office
+I would like to list all the meeting rooms in the office
 ```

 ```